20 Best Free Things to Do in Savannah, GA

 Ride the Savannah Belles Ferry

 A ride on the Savannah Belles Ferry is quick but well worth it.
-The 5-minute free ferry ride takes you across the Savannah River from the downtown Riverwalk to Hutchinson Island.
+The five-minute free ferry ride takes you across the Savannah River from the Downtown Riverwalk to Hutchinson Island.
 On the ride, you can enjoy views of the Savannah skyline.

 The ferry also has historical connotations, with the "Belles" being famous Savannah women.
 These historical figures are Juliette Gordon Low, Susie King Taylor, Florence Martus, and Mary Musgrove.